-It should be noted that in order to successfully demonstrate progression, trainee portfolios must reflect completion of the required number of WPBA's at regular intervals over a 12 month period.
+It should be noted that in order to successfully demonstrate progression, trainee portfolios must reflect completion of the required number of WPBA's at regular intervals over a 12-month period.
 WPBA's completed over a short space of time, relatively close to the ARCP panel, may be judged not to have met this requirement.

-The ARCP panel chair is responsible for capturing any comments made concerning the quality of the educational supervisor report and should ensure these are entered on the panel spreadsheet.
-SSMs should then work with their Heads of School to feedback any concerns to the TPD for the individual specialty or directly to the educational supervisor within General Practice.
-The ARCP panel chair should also ensure that any issues that require the attention of the Responsible Officer (Postgraduate Dean) are noted at the Panel B.
+The ARCP panel chair is responsible for capturing any comments made concerning the quality of the educational supervisor report.
+PSMs should then work with their Heads of School to feedback any concerns to the TPD for the individual specialty or directly to the educational supervisor within General Practice.
+The ARCP panel chair should also ensure that any issues that require the attention of the Responsible Officer (Postgraduate Dean) are noted at the feedback panel.

-Consultant/GP supervisors must declare an interest if their own trainees are being considered by a panel of which they are a member and should withdraw temporarily from the process whilst their trainee is being considered.
+Consultant/GP supervisors must declare an interest if their own trainees are being considered by a panel of which they are a member and where there are concerns should withdraw temporarily from the process whilst their trainee is being considered.

-All ARCP panels must take place in a confidential environment and should not include multiple panels within one room.
+All ARCP panels must take place in a confidential environment and should not include multiple feedback panels within one room.